BIGJRA/BIGJRA.github.io/_raw/reborn/appendices.md

 - **noitems**: Prevents the player from using bag items like Potions and X-Attacks from their bag during battles.
 - **nuzlocke / locke / permadeath**: Once one of the player's Pokemon faints, it cannot be revived.
 - **moneybags / richboy / doublemoney**: Doubles the amount of money received by trainers.
-- **fullivs / 31ivs / allivs / mischievous**: Sets all player Pokemon's IV's to 31.
-Disables online.
+- **fullivs / 31ivs / allivs / mischievous**: Sets all player Pokemon's IV's to 31. *Disables online trading*.
 - **emptyivs / 0ivs / noivs**: Sets all player Pokemon's IV's to 0.
 - **leveloffset / setlevel / flatlevel**: Allows you to provide an integer in [-99, 99] that will be added to all trainer levels in the game.
 - **percentlevel / levelpercent**: Allows you to provide a non-negative integer in [0, 999] that will be multiplied as a percent to all trainer levels in the game.
 - **stopitems**: Prevents enemy trainers from using bag items like Potions and X-Attacks during battle.
 - **stopgains**: Prevents the player's Pokemon from gaining EV's after battle.
 - **noexp / zeroexp / 0exp**: Prevents the player's Pokemon from gaining exp.
+- **exppercent / expercent**: Allows the player to set a multiplier for gained EXP.
 - **flatevs / 85evs**: All enemy Pokemon will have 85 EV's in every stat.
-- **noevcap / gen2mode**: Allows player Pokemon to reach 252 EV's in every stat.
-Disables online.
+- **noevcap / gen2mode**: Allows player Pokemon to reach 252 EV's in every stat. *Disables online battling and trading*.
 - **nobattles / storymode**: Skips all battles in the game.
 - **levelfloor / minlevel / lesslvlgap**: Floors the level of opponent Pokemon to the previous level caps (after the first gym).